 XMM-Newton was launched on the 10th December 1999 by an Ariane 5 launcher into a highly elliptical orbit, with an apogee of about 115,000 km and a perigee of ca. 6000 km (Fig. 120).
 XMM-Newton is operated with three ground stations, located at Yatharagga, Kourou and Santiago de Chile (occasionally also ESAC, Madrid, Spain).

 Due to several perturbations, the orbit of XMM-Newton changes with time.
 In addition, an orbit correction manoeuvre was performed in February 2003 to ensure full ground station coverage during the entire science period.
-The orbital parameters for next May are listed in Table 28.
+The orbital parameters for May 2017 are listed in Table 29.
 Such an orbit provides the best visibility in the southern celestial sky (§ 4.2.3).

 |Right ascension of ascending node||43.2||6.5||334.0|